RiversideRocks/rickroll-links/README.md

 - [https://youtu.be/-ioFOx_pE6w](https://youtu.be/-ioFOx_pE6w) - Fortnite *NEW* OP SKIN!!!! 😳 but rickroll
 - [https://youtu.be/tXzng395qq0](https://youtu.be/tXzng395qq0) - Best Video Ever but rickroll
 - [https://youtu.be/5U4R6fW-P0s](https://youtu.be/5U4R6fW-P0s) - Beat Saber || Overkill 360° by Riot (Expert+) First Attempt + Full Combo || Mixed Reality but rickroll
+- [https://youtu.be/J_DsOPcPiR0](https://youtu.be/J_DsOPcPiR0) - What happens when system year is more than 9999 but rickroll